oliang2000/yerkes-plate-digitization/README.md

 ## Yerkes Plate Digitization

+:stars: **convert.py**:
+Convert a plate image to fits file.

 :stars: **extract.py**:
 For a giving .fits file of a plate, generate a .csv file of star data extracted from plate, including:
+- object

 :stars: **match.py & utility.py**: